BRIEF OVERVIEW OF SAUDI ARABIA’S BUSINESS ENVIRONMENT

 WHAT IS THE LEGAL FRAMEWORK FOR CORPORATE REGISTRATION IN SAUDI ARABIA?

-The Companies Law and its executive regulations came into force on January 19, 2023, with the aim of creating a regulatory environment that stimulates investment and supports economic development.
-Characterized by high flexibility, the law facilitates regulatory procedures, fostering a conducive business environment, particularly for small and medium-sized enterprises.
-It serves as a foundation for the development of the commercial system, focusing on protecting companies and empowering the private sector to contribute to achieving the goals of the Kingdom’s Vision 2030.
-The law streamlines processes for establishing, sustaining, and expanding companies.
+The Companies Law together with its executive regulations started operating on January 19, 2023, to establish regulatory conditions which promote investment while supporting economic development.
+The law presents a flexible structure which simplifies regulatory procedures to create an improved business environment that mainly benefits small and medium-sized enterprises.
+The law establishes the foundation for commercial development through its protection of companies while giving private sector entities the ability to drive progress towards Vision 2030 Kingdom objectives.
+The law makes company formation and maintenance and growth procedures more efficient.
 For instance, a limited liability company shall have a general assembly at least once a year during the six-month period following the end of the company’s fiscal year and eliminates the necessity for the compulsory dissolution of LLCs.

 ROLE OF REGULATORY AUTHORITIES